 The Earth Overshoot Day is a symbolic date that marks the point in the year when humanity has used up the planet's annual resources.
 With the interactive, free online tool, you can browse through the years and see how the Earth Overshoot Day has changed over time.

-The Earth Overshoot Day is determined by the Global Footprint Network.
-This organization calculates the day each year when humanity has consumed all the natural resources that the Earth can regenerate in a year.
-Naturally, not every country consumes the same amount.
-The sum of the global resource consumption ultimately determines the Earth Overshoot Day for the entire planet.
+This date is determined by the Global Footprint Network, which calculates each year when humanity has used up all the natural resources that the Earth can regenerate in one year.
+Of course, resource consumption varies from country to country, but it is the total global use that ultimately sets the day for the entire planet.

 Instructions